Release Notes#

 CQM Solver Performance Improvements#

-With this release, CQM solver performance is improved for certain classes of problems, including feature selection.
+With this release, the CQM solver performance is improved for certain classes of problems, including feature selection.

 Leap Admin Usability Enhancements#